The Causal Effect of the Two-For-One Strategy in the National Basketball Association: Methodology

 \subsubsection{Causal Forests}

-Causal forests \mbox{\citep{athey_tibs_2019, athey2019estimating, wager2018estimation}} are flexible, nonparametric methods for estimating conditional average treatment effects (CATEs) and exploring treatment effect heterogeneity across covariates.
-They extend the random forest framework \mbox{\citep{breiman2001random}} by adapting both the splitting rules and estimation strategies to the causal inference setting.
-The procedure begins with an orthogonalization step, inspired by the double machine learning framework \mbox{\citep{2018double}}, in which both the outcome and treatment variables are residualized with respect to observed covariates.
+Causal forests \citep{athey_tibs_2019, athey2019estimating,wager2018estimation} are flexible, nonparametric methods for estimating conditional average treatment effects (CATEs) and exploring treatment effect heterogeneity across covariates.
+They extend the random forest framework \citep{breiman2001random} by adapting both the splitting rules and estimation strategies to the causal inference setting.
+The procedure begins with an orthogonalization step, inspired by the double machine learning framework \citep{chernozhukov2018generic} in which both the outcome and treatment variables are residualized with respect to observed covariates.
 This removes variation explained by potential confounders, ensuring that differences in estimated treatment effects are not driven by baseline imbalances.
 Residualized variables are then used to grow decision trees where the splitting criterion is chosen to maximize heterogeneity in treatment effects between child nodes, rather than minimizing prediction error of the outcome.
 This design allows the trees to uncover complex, nonlinear patterns in how treatment effects vary across the population.

 To prevent overfitting and obtain valid inference, causal forests employ an “honest” estimation strategy: the data are split into two parts, with one subsample used to determine the structure of the tree (i.e., the splits) and the other used to estimate treatment effects within the resulting leaves.
 This honest splitting ensures that the estimated treatment effects are asymptotically unbiased.
 Many such trees are grown on bootstrap samples of the data, and their predictions are aggregated to form the final CATE estimate for each observation, reducing variance and improving stability.
-Because the orthogonalization step adjusts for confounding and the splitting rule focuses on heterogeneity, causal forests can detect treatment effect patterns that traditional parametric models would miss without strong functional form assumptions.
-Furthermore, the method naturally accommodates high-dimensional covariate spaces and complex interaction structures, while still providing valid statistical inference under reasonable assumptions.
-These features make causal forests a powerful tool for identifying subpopulations that benefit more (or less) from an intervention, guiding both policy targeting and scientific understanding.
+Because orthogonalization reduces confounding and the splitting rule targets heterogeneity, causal forests can uncover treatment effect patterns that parametric models may miss.
+They also handle high-dimensional covariates and complex interactions while providing valid inference.
+These properties make causal forests well-suited for identifying subpopulations with differing treatment responses.